 There are instances though, that cats can be their usual selves like there’s no problem at all so owners need to be vigilant in checking in on them from time to time.

 This is because they’ve also been known to act sick even if they perfectly healthy.
-In fact, there was a study done where healthy cats exhibit the same sickness behaviors as those who were later found out to have chronic illnesses.
+In fact, there was a study done where perfectly healthy cats exhibit the same behaviors as those who were suffering from chronic illnesses.

 Further research also proved that cats with chronic illnesses actually performed better than healthy ones, which is why even owners who are vigilant with their pets are surprised when told that their cat is very sick.